Personnel and Professional Policies

-It is unprofessional conduct for a faculty member to request from students currently enrolled in his/her classes, positive written and signed performance appraisals of himself/herself or of another faculty member.
-This does not preclude a faculty member from requesting anonymous, voluntary statements from students during the semester for the purpose of improving the course.
-Students who express to a faculty member an appreciation of a course should be informed of the appropriate procedures for expressing these views.
+Faculty members shall not solicit performance appraisals for themselves or any other faculty member from any students.
+This does not preclude a faculty member from requesting anonymous, voluntary statements from students currently enrolled in a class during the semester solely for the purpose of improving that course.
+Students who express positive or negative opinions of a faculty member should be informed of the appropriate procedures for expressing these views.

 Faculty members shall not confront or retaliate against students who have submitted negative performance appraisals.